Rezwanul-Haque/Gochat/README.md

 1. Firebase project
 2. Firebase service account keys file which can be found on firebase project settings `service account` tab
 3. Firebase web API key which can be found on firebase project settings `general` tab
+4. Email/Password based authentication in firebase which can be found on `authentication` tab
-4. agora project app key and app certificate which can be found on agora `project management` tab
+5. agora project app key and app certificate which can be found on agora `project management` tab

 ## Limitation